dsa-ou/algoesup/README.md

 (Don't use `mkdocs gh-deploy` because it pushes untracked and other files, without giving you a chance to check what will be pushed.)

-After making changes, run the tests using `poetry run pytest`
+After making changes to the library code, run the tests using `poetry run pytest`.

 When a new version of the library is to be put on PyPI: